 Fabric Thickness and Durability (Denier)

 There are a number of factors that impact a jacket’s durability, but denier is a helpful indicator of strength.
-Denier is a measurement of fabric thickness, and the higher the number the thicker the thread.
+Denier is a measurement of fabric thickness, and the higher the number, the thicker the thread.
 Most all-around jackets for alpine climbing and skiing fall in the 30- to 80-denier range.
 Low-denier jackets usually weigh less and are slightly less durable, while high-number shells won’t pack down as small but can handle more abuse.
-Jackets that fall outside of the range above are more specialized: the thin 20-denier Patagonia Storm10 is best for lightweight backpacking or when weight is very important, and the 100-denier Arc’teryx Alpha SV is absolutely bomber but comes with a very high price tag.
+Jackets that fall outside of the range above are more specialized: The 20-denier Rab Kinetic Alpine 2.0 is best for lightweight hiking and backpacking, while the 100-denier Arc’teryx Alpha SV is absolutely bomber but comes with a very high price tag.

 Weight and Packed Size

 Depending on how a hardshell will be used, weight and packed size may or may not be a priority.
 In most cases, we’re willing to carry a little extra weight into the alpine for an added sense of security.
-As an example, there have been very few instances where we’ve regretted packing our 1-pound-2-ounce Alpha SV on a trip.
-On the other hand, for multi-day tours or if you’re traveling in mild conditions, it's best to leave a heavyweight like the 1-pound-7-ounce Norrøna Trollveggen at home and instead bring a trimmed-down hardshell.
-The lightest and most compressible option from the list above is Patagonia Storm10—its simplistic design and thin materials make it as packable as a rain jacket.
-The compromise, of course, is durability and rough weather protection.
-Jackets that nicely balance weight and toughness include Arc'teryx's Beta LT and the Mountain Hardwear Dawnlight.
+As an example, there have been very few instances where we’ve regretted packing our 1-pound-1.1-ounce Alpha SV on a trip.
+On the other hand, for multi-day tours or if you’re traveling in mild conditions, it's best to leave a heavyweight like the 1-pound-4.1-ounce Helly Hansen Odin 9 Worlds 3.0 at home and instead bring a trimmed-down hardshell.
+The lightest and most compressible option from the list above is the Patagonia M10 Storm Jacket at a scant 10.9 ounces—its simplistic design and relatively thin materials make it as packable as a rain jacket, although you make concessions in features (there are no hand pockets or pit zips) and durability.
+An option that better balances weight, features, and toughness is Arc'teryx's 12-ounce Beta SL.

 Fit